 Each student also has an advisor who meets regularly with a group of 12 to 14 students and serves as a liaison between school and home.

-We recognize that adolescents also need opportunities to be with peers doing things that are challenging and fun, so FSM provides a myriad of school trips and extracurricular activities.
+We recognize that adolescents also need opportunities to be with peers doing things that are challenging and fun, so FSMN provides a myriad of school trips and extracurricular activities.